 - Images of "gears" are representative of mechanical engineering, not electrical and computer engineering.

 - Take a step back and look at your design.
 If you didn't know what the event was, would you be able to guess based on your design?

 - Please TITLE your file with your name and school.

-- Posters should be 11" x 17" in a high-resolution PSD, PDF or TIFF format.
+- Posters should be 11" x 17" (portrait or landscape) in a high-resolution PSD or PDF format.

 - Artwork should be 300 dpi or higher.

 - All text should be at least 1/2" away from the edge of the paper.